 Breakfast: Snacks (doughnuts) and coffee at 7-11 after coming down the BIG hill

 Lunch: No lunch stop today – We did 2 drink stops and ate some snacks from 7-11

 Dinner: Ate at 2 different Korean Bar-B-Q places right next to Phoenix Motel (36,000 Won for 2 persons)

 We decided to have our breakfast at a 7-11 convenience store after coming down the big hill from the Ihwaryeong certification center.
-At the 7-11 store (Marked on GPS) there are many motel and restaurant choices.
-Also noticed that several motels in the area have bike lockers outside of them so they must have a lot of cyclists stay in this area.
+At the 7-11 store there are many motel and restaurant choices.
+We also noticed that several motels in the area have bike lockers outside of them, so they must have a lot of cyclists stay in this Mungyeong-eup area.

 There are little short and steep hills on the last 30km of today’s route.

-Roller Coaster Park 1 & 2 – (Marked on GPS) We rode past two separate roller coaster type parks that appeared to have pedal-powered open air seats attached to rail lines that went around a scenic mountain area.
-The parks were closed when we passed (maybe too early in the morning) and we were later told that these attractions are very popular in the spring and summer months but people didn’t like to visit them during winter.
+Roller Coaster Park 1 & 2 – We rode past two separate roller coaster type parks that appeared to have pedal-powered open air seats attached to rail lines that went around a scenic mountain area.
+The parks were closed when we passed (maybe too early in the morning or perhaps the wrong season) and we were later told that these attractions are very popular in the spring and summer months but people didn’t like to visit them during winter.

 More lovely scenery today with one short tunnel passage and a few bridge crossings.
 The scenery is kilometer after kilometer of farmlands with majestic mountains in the distance and the always present river.